‘The market’ is the sixth chapter of distances and continuation of ‘Ahmet.’ Make sure you read ‘Ahmet.’

 “Yeah!
 Any plans for football today.
 It is also raining.
 You liked playing football in rain.”

-“Yeah, I liked, but I don’t like football anymore.
+“Yeah, I liked it, but I don’t like football anymore.
 Let’s… let’s go to the market.”

 “Ok.”
 I cut off the call and waited till he arrived.
 We left for the market, without umbrellas. everyone in the market of Izmir had umbrellas and in rain, the black umbrellas under the black sky dress the market black.